Aortoiliac occlusive disease: Signs and symptoms

-This combination is known as Leriche syndrome.
-However, any number of symptoms may present, depending on the distribution and severity of the disease, such as muscle atrophy, slow wound healing in the legs, and critical limb ischemia.

 Diagnosis

 The physical examination usually shows weakened femoral pulses and a reduced ankle-brachial index.
 The diagnosis can be verified by color duplex scanning, which reveals either a peak systolic velocity ratio ≥2.5 at the site of stenosis and/or a monophasic waveform.
 MRA and multidetector CTA are often used to determine the extent and type of obstruction.
 Another technique is digital subtraction angiography which allows verification of the diagnosis and endovascular treatment in a single session.

 Angiography provides important information regarding the perfusion and patency of distal arteries (e.g. femoral artery).
 The presence of collateral arteries in the pelvic and groin area is important in maintaining crucial blood flow and lower limb viability.
 However, angiography should only be used if symptoms warrant surgical intervention.